openxc/vi-firmware/docs/definitions/definitions.rst

 The firmware should now :doc:`compile </installation/compiling>`!
-Don't modify the ``signals.cpp`` file manually, since it's generated you should expect it to be wiped and recreated at any time.
-Always make changes to the JSON instead.
+Don't modify the ``signals.cpp`` file manually, since it's generated you should expect it to be wiped and recreated at any time; always make changes to the JSON instead.

 Manual Implementation
 =====================